 In 1930, Niarchos married Helen Sporides, a daughter of Admiral Constantine Sporides.
 Yet, the marriage only lasted one year.

-It was during this time when he worked in the mills that he convinced his uncles that the grain business they owned would flourish if the company owned its own ships.
+It was during his time working in the mills that he convinced his uncles that the grain business they owned would flourish if the company owned its own ships.

 By the time he was 30, Niarchos had built up the shipping side of the business, chartering vessels to carry wheat from Argentina among other places.